Project Vixen

-Project Vixen is the name of a Royal Navy programme examining the use of fixed-wing unmanned aerial vehicles (UAVs) from its two aircraft carriers.
+Project Vixen is the name of a Royal Navy programme examining the use of fixed-wing unmanned aerial vehicles (UAVs) from its two s.
 The project likely draws its name from the de Havilland Sea Vixen.
 The project is part of the navy's wider Future Maritime Aviation Force (FMAF) strategy to increase the use of uncrewed systems.

 Background

 HMS Queen Elizabeth, one of two Queen Elizabeth-class aircraft carriers.